Department of Elementary and Secondary Education Logo

 Key Points on Charter District Reimbursement:

-• The HWM budget funds the charter reimbursement line item at $230.3M.
-This appropriation is lower than the Governor's proposal and covers 95% of the projected entitlement.
+• The GAA funds the charter reimbursement line item at $232.7M.
+This appropriation exceeds the Governor's.

 • Facilities Tuition is fully reimbursed, as in prior years.

-Below, you will find links to workbooks housing the FY24 charter school tuition and reimbursements based on the frameworks above.
-These amounts will be used by the Department of Revenue in their preliminary cherry sheet estimates.
+Below you will find MS Excel spreadsheets with the most recent calculation of FY2024 charter school tuition and reimbursements.
+These amounts will be used by the Department of Revenue in their cherry sheet estimates.

 Questions about the charter tuition program should be addressed to Hadley Cabral in the Office of District and School Finance at (781) 338-6586 or Hadley.B.Cabral@mass.gov .